next-book/dev-book/content/higher-laws.md

 It may be vain to ask why the imagination will not be reconciled to flesh and fat.
 I am satisfied that it is not.
 Is it not a reproach that man is a carnivorous animal?
-True, he can and does live, in a great measure, by preying on other animals; but this is a miserable way⁠—as anyone who will go to snaring rabbits, or slaughtering lambs, may learn⁠—and he will be regarded as a benefactor of his race who shall teach man to confine himself to a more innocent and wholesome diet.
+True, he can and does live, in a great measure, by preying on other animals; but this is a miserable way—as anyone who will go to snaring rabbits, or slaughtering lambs, may learn—and he will be regarded as a benefactor of his race who shall teach man to confine himself to a more innocent and wholesome diet.
 Whatever my own practice may be, I have no doubt that it is a part of the destiny of the human race, in its gradual improvement, to leave off eating animals, as surely as the savage tribes have left off eating each other when they came in contact with the more civilized.</p>
 <p>If one listens to the faintest but constant suggestions of his genius, which are certainly true, he sees not to what extremes, or even insanity, it may lead him; and yet that way, as he grows more resolute and faithful, his road lies.
 The faintest assured objection which one healthy man feels will at length prevail over the arguments and customs of mankind.
 No man ever followed his genius till it misled him.
 Though the result were bodily weakness, yet perhaps no one can say that the consequences were to be regretted, for these were a life in conformity to higher principles.
-If the day and the night are such that you greet them with joy, and life emits a fragrance like flowers and sweet-scented herbs, is more elastic, more starry, more immortal⁠—that is your success.
+If the day and the night are such that you greet them with joy, and life emits a fragrance like flowers and sweet-scented herbs, is more elastic, more starry, more immortal—that is your success.
 All nature is your congratulation, and you have cause momentarily to bless yourself.
 The greatest gains and values are farthest from being appreciated.
 We easily come to doubt if they exist.